m-erhardt/check-vcenter/README.md

   --debug               Print debug information

 Mode-specific parameters:
+  --datastore DATASTORE
-  --diskwarn DISKWARN   Warning threshold for datastore usage (in %) --diskcrit DISKCRIT   Critical threshold for datastore usage (in %)
+                        Name of datastore to check (only with "--mode datastore") --diskwarn DISKWARN   Warning threshold for datastore usage (in %) --diskcrit DISKCRIT   Critical threshold for datastore usage (in %)
 ```